OESS

 In this example, Azure ExpressRoute Interfaces have been configured to allow different Endpoint bandwidths based on the underlying Physical Interface’s speed.

-may only be used to provision50Mb
+• Interfaces between 100Mb and 1Gb may only be used to provision 50Mb Endpoints.

 <config>